clebert/cybernaut/README.md

 await t.assert(headline.text, it.should.equal('Lorem ipsum'));
 ```

-By this mechanism, a high reliability and thus stability of your tests can be ensured.
+By this mechanism, a high reliability and thus the stability of your tests can be ensured.

 ---
 Built by (c) Clemens Akens.
 Released under the MIT license.